Skip to content

 2. Search for your repo to deploy in the search bar and select it

-6. If your chain relies on environment variables, add those in.
+6. If your application needs environment variables, add those in the Environment Variables section.
 They will be propagated to the underlying server so your code can access them.
-In this case, we need ANTHROPIC_API_KEY and TAVILY_API_KEY.
+In this case, we will need ANTHROPIC_API_KEY and TAVILY_API_KEY.

 Hit Submit and your application will start deploying!